-\cite{mcafee1988multidimensional} studied the multidimensional screening problem and gave conditions under which the dimension can be reduced to one-dimensional screening, \cite{armstrong1999multi} and \cite{rochet2003economics} provided useful guidance to study a two-dimensional setting and showed the complexity of adding even one dimension.
-Our paper also has a two-dimensional setting; however, one dimension has a particular structure where only one group can mimic the other group.
-In other words, we think of it as one group has verifiable evidence that they can present to the monopolist, while the other group cannot falsely claim to belong to this group.
-Furthermore, instead of having every dimension entering the utility as the standard multidimensional literature, our group dimension does not directly affect the agent's utility; it controls the draw of the cost type, and the cost type enters the utility function.
+\cite{mcafee1988multidimensional} gave conditions under which multidimensional screening reduces to a one-dimensional problem, while \cite{armstrong1999multi} and \cite{rochet2003economics} illustrated the difficulty of adding even a single dimension.
+Our second dimension has a particular structure that keeps the problem tractable: group identity is binary, does not enter the utility function directly but governs only the distribution from which the cost type is drawn, and, crucially, can be misrepresented in only one direction.
+Our pooling result also connects to a recent literature identifying distributional conditions under which optimal menus collapse in multidimensional environments. \cite{haghpanah2021pure} showed that a multiproduct monopolist optimally sells only the grand bundle precisely when types with higher bundle values are stochastically more favorable to the seller, a condition with the same likelihood-ratio flavor as the reverse ordering that generates pooling in our model.